eflglobal/exercise-data-transformation/README.md

     questionresponse = models.TextField(null=True, blank=True,
                                         db_column='questionResponse')

-    # The name of the section in which the question appeared (e.g., in Dooblo
+    # The name of the section in which the question appeared.
-    # these are called Chapters).
     section = models.TextField(null=True, blank=True, db_column='section')

     # The amount of time (cumulative) that the applicant spent on this